Today we learn all you need to know about using a DJ mixer. From setting up and the different controls, all the way to dropping your first mix!

 How to use a DJ mixer: Music mixing controls

-The picture above shows the crossfader and channel faders on a two channel mixer.
+The picture above shown (Figure 2) illustrates the crossfader and channel faders on a two channel mixer.
 The crossfader is used for switching between channels as you mix.

 Your mixer may also have a crossfader curve adjust knob or switch somewhere near the slider.
 This changes how quick the music fades in or out as the fader is moved towards the centre.
 You would normally set it to fade in slowly for general mixing, or to open instantly for scratching.